octohedron/suresta.github.io/content/en/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: |
-  Dedicated B2B Senior Software Engineer and DevOps Consultant with a 15-year track record of success in the development and implementation of cutting-edge software solutions and technical leadership.
-Currently seeking remote opportunities exclusively as a contractor or B2B partner.

-  Adept at working on web, desktop, and mobile applications, distributed systems, back-end, and IoT software, I have collaborated with top European researchers from organizations such as TNO and Salzburg Research.
-Skilled in a wide array of technologies, my expertise lies in managing and processing massive volumes of data, building data pipelines, and implementing automation strategies.

-  As a seasoned remote professional, I am highly adaptable and equipped to seamlessly integrate into your team, providing exceptional value to your projects as a freelance/contractor or B2B collaborator.
-Let's connect and explore how I can contribute to your organization's success.
+  Experienced B2B Senior Software Engineer, DevOps and IAM Consultant

+  As the owner of Suresta, I bring over 15 years of experience in developing and implementing innovative software solutions with a strong focus on Identity and Access Management (IAM).
+My expertise encompasses a wide range of IAM technologies, including SAML, OIDC, OAuth2, OAuth, JWT, RBAC, and ABAC.

+  I have a proven track record in leading technical projects and collaborating with industry leaders, enhancing security protocols and streamlining user authentication processes.
+My work spans web, desktop, and mobile applications, as well as distributed systems and IoT software, allowing me to address complex challenges and drive impactful solutions.

+  With a strong emphasis on data security and compliance, I am adept at designing and implementing scalable IAM frameworks that safeguard sensitive information while ensuring seamless user experiences.
+My background includes managing and processing large volumes of data and developing automation strategies to enhance operational efficiency as well ascutting edge IAM software solutions.

+  Let’s connect and discuss how Suresta can empower your business with robust IAM solutions tailored to your specific requirements.

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.